Italo-99/manipulators/README.md

  - `position_tolerance`: Tolerance for tcp position.
  - `orientation_tolerance`: Tolerance for tcp orientation.
  - `joint_tolerance`: Tolerance for joint positions.
+ - `min_jacobian_determinant`: Minimum absolute value for the determinant of the jacobian matrix during jacobian control.
+A determinant close to 0 means the position is approaching a singularity point, this will ensure safer control of the arm.
 <br/>

  - `robot_description` : Parsed urdf description of the robot.